kartik-v/strength-meter/README.md

 _string_ the CSS class for displaying the strength score color bar.
 Defaults to `kv-scorebar`.

 #### scoreClass
-_string_ the CSS class for displaying the score.
+_string_ the CSS class for displaying the strength score.
 Defaults to `kv-score`.

 #### verdictClass
-_string_ the CSS class for displaying the verdict.
+_string_ the CSS class for displaying the strength verdict.
 Defaults to `kv-verdict`.

 #### containerClass
 _string_ the CSS class for wrapping the whole widget.
 Defaults to `kv-password`.